 Highlights of Vibrant Vancouver – A City To Savour

 Canada’s vastness means it not only has natural wealth in abundance, but some seriously impressive urban charms too.
-None more so than Vancouver, rightfully deemed one of the best cities in the world.
+None more so than Vancouver, rightfully deemed one of the best cities in the world in which to live.

 Where west coast rainforest meets a reflective seascape and towering pillars of concrete, metal and glass.